Included plugs¶

 Quit message, sent as part of disconnection from the server.

-True to auto-join channels when an INVITE is received.
+to auto-join channels when an INVITE is received.- colour-nicks (bool):

-True to apply IRC colour formatting to nicks when including author names in messages (i.e. when not using puppets).
+to apply IRC colour formatting to nicks when including author names in messages (i.e. when not using puppets).- quote-reply-to (bool):

-True to include a snippet of the parent message, when the incoming one is a reply.
+to include a snippet of the parent message, when the incoming one is a reply.- puppet (bool):

 Whether to use multiple IRC clients for sending.
 If enabled, new client connections will be made when sending a message with an unseen username, and reused for later messages.